 Summary

-The Fast Pins system will be developed to be used in two ways:
+The Fast Pins System will be used in two ways:

-Ais an add-on adaptor card for the LMO 500 IC test system.
-This is the initial customer target.
+As an add-on adapter card for the LMO 500 IC Test System.
+This is the primary customer target.

-As a standalone system with the same configuration as with the LMO 500 IC test system and an added PMU card.
-This is the second major phase of development and customer sales.
+As a stand-alone system with the same configuration as the LMO 500 IC Test System with an additional PMU card.
+This is the secondary customer target.

-The initial add-on Fast Pins system suppliesprovides advanced AC functional test capabilities well beyond those of the host LMO system.
+The initial add-on Fast Pins System supplies advanced AC functional test capabilities well beyond those of the host LMO System.
 It supports high-speed functional pattern execution (100 Mhz+), deep vector patterns (128Meg), and fast pattern load times.
-It also features extremely adaptable I/O pins which support all the current high speed digital logic standards including HSTL, SSTL, and LVDS.
-The Fast Pins system provides all of these capabilities at a low cost compared to conventional mainframe ATE systems.
+It also features extremely adaptable I/O pins that support all the current high-speed digital logic standards including HSTL, SSTL, and LVDS.
+The Fast Pins System provides all these capabilities at a low cost when compared to conventional mainframe ATE systems.

-The Fast Pins system consists of a multi-card assembly which is mounted on the LMO 500 as if it were an LMO DUT Adaptor Board (DAB).
-In turn, the Fast Pins assembly provides a new DAB card interface for which custom high speed DAB cards are designed.
-Figure 1Figure 1 shows how the two systems and DUT are arraigned.
+The Fast Pins System consists of a multi-card assembly that is mounted on the LMO 500 as an LMO DUT Adaptor Board (DAB).
+In turn, the Fast Pins assembly provides a new DAB card interface for which custom high-speed DAB cards are designed.
+Figure 1 shows how the two systems and DUT are arranged.

 Although Fast Pins is mounted on top of the LMO 500 in this configuration, it is otherwise an autonomous system.
-It contains its own computer sub-system, has with an operating system withand a complete set of command and control software.
-This autonomous capability is leveraged in the second phase for the standalone Fast Pins system.
+It contains its own computer subsystem, with an operating system and a complete set of command and control software.
+This autonomous capability is leveraged for the standalone Fast Pins System.

-The Fast Pins system, provides for its own power needs.
-It has an Ethernet network connection for remote access, and provides for its own power needs.
-The Fast Pins system can accesses test program and vector pattern files stored on remote file servers using its Ethernet LAN connection.
-It receives real time user commands from a remote control software application executing on any LAN- connected PC.
-Likewise, it returns test results and log files to this remote application.
+The Fast Pins System provides for its own power needs.
+It has an Ethernet LAN connection for access to test program and vector pattern files stored on remote file servers.
+It receives real-time user commands from a remote control software application executing on any LAN- connected PC.
+Likewise, it returns test results and log files to the remote application.

-The first phase of the Fast Pins system does, however, utilizes some of the LMO 500 test resources and capabilities.
+The first phase of the Fast Pins System utilizes some of the LMO 500 test resources and capabilities.
 In particular, it relies on the LMO 500 DUT power supplies to provide power to the test device.
-The LMO system is also used for DC and AC parametric measurements as required.
-The LMO 500 Host PC is controlled, and the behavior of its test head is coordinated, by the Fast Pins remote application software over the LAN.
+The LMO System is also used for DC and AC parametric measurements as required.
+The LMO 500 host PC is controlled—and the behavior of its test head is coordinated—by the Fast Pins remote application software over the LAN.
 Together, the two systems function in a complementary fashion.

-The second phase of the Fast Pins test system adds a card to supply these functions and operates independently of the LMO 500.